cast-org/figuration/site/4.0/content/tables.md

 Due to the widespread use of tables across third-party widgets like calendars and date pickers, we've designed our tables to be **opt-in**.
 Just add the base class `.table` to any `<table>`, then extend with custom styles or our various included modifier classes.

+Check out [MDN's HTML table advanced features and accessibility document](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Advanced) for additional help when building tables.

 ## Basic Table

 Using the most basic table markup, a `.table` will result in a mostly unstyled table, and will use all available width.

-Nested tables are not explicitly supported by Figuration as they can create usability and accessibility issues for screen reader users.
-The recommendation would be to break up complex tables into multiple simpler tables.
-Check out [MDN's HTML table advanced features and accessibility document](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Advanced) for additional help when building tables.

 {% capture example %}
 <table class="table">